mortaca/RGB-Pi/FAQ.md

 We liked the idea that only RGB-Pi is necessary.
 Using a female connector would require an additional male to male cable.

-|Appart from the additional expense, it would result in a loss of quality depending on the cable extension used as explained in question 2.
+Apart from the additional expense, it would result in a loss of quality depending on the cable extension used as explained in question 2.

 5. I have a Sony Trinitron TV and red colors look muted.

-In case of having a Sony Trinitron TV and noticing that red colors are displayed dark or brown, you can fix it by activating the corresponding fix from [Display > Trinitron Color Fix] menu option.
+In case of having a Sony Trinitron TV and noticing that red colors are displayed dark or brown, you can fix it by activating the corresponding fix from `[Display > Trinitron Color Fix]` menu option.

-|This issue only affects to some Sony Triniton TV models, so that if you didn't noticed any wrong color, you shouldn't activate this option.
+This issue only affects to some Sony Triniton TV models, so that if you didn't noticed any wrong color, you shouldn't activate this option.

-From [Image > Image Adjustmen] menu screen, a small blue square box is available with the text OK inside.
+From `[Image > Image Adjustment]` menu screen, a small blue square box is available with the text OK inside.
 If you cannot read the same, you must enable the fix.

 6. Can I use the cable with Retropie, Recalbox or Lakka?

 Yes, you can use it on any Raspberry Pi supported system, but be aware that these systems doesn't provide any kind of customization for displaying each system and/or game using the original resolution.
 |This will result in games being displayed using a fixed resolution and in many cases suffering of glitches, shuttering, and other image issues.
-|That said, if you really want to enable the cable use in any of these systems, you can find the instructions here: https://github.com/mortaca/RGB-Pi/blob
+|That said, if you really want to enable the cable use in any of these systems, you can find the instructions [https://github.com/mortaca/RGB-Pi/blob/master/README.md](here).
-/master/README.md

 7. How can I use an external USB/NFS storage?

 To mount a USB unit:

-1) You only need to activate [Settings > Load Games From > USB/NFS] menu option.
+ 1. You only need to activate [Settings > Load Games From > USB/NFS] menu option.
-2) System will request for confirmation if formatting the unit is required.
+ 2. System will request for confirmation if formatting the unit is required.

-|To connect to NFS drive:
+To connect to NFS drive:

-1) You need to configure the shared unit as RW (read/write) without permissions.
+ 1. You need to configure the shared unit as RW (read/write) without permissions.
-2) You will need [roms] and [BIOS] folder structure.
+ 2. You will need [roms] and [BIOS] folder structure.
 The easiest way is to copy it from a USB formatted by RGB-Pi OS.
-|3) From RGB-Pi OS go to [Network > NFS] and replace the predefault values server#sare.
-I.e.: 192.168.1.25#/srv/nfs/rgbpi
+ 3. From RGB-Pi OS go to `[Network > NFS]` and replace the predefault values server#sare.
+I.e.: `192.168.1.25#/srv/nfs/rgbpi`
-4) Now you only need to activate [Settings > Load Games From > USB/NFS] menu option.
+ 4. Now you only need to activate `[Settings > Load Games From > USB/NFS]` menu option.

 8. Why some games displays black bars or are a little off the screen?

 Many games, even when played in the original system, have these problems because of the way they were originally developed.

-|Also, do note that CRT TVs are very different from LCD TVs.
+Also, do note that CRT TVs are very different from LCD TVs.
 Each TV has a slightly different centering adjustment even when using same TV models, so there is not any universal configuration that fits 100% OK in all TVs.

-|You have three options for making TV adjustments:
+You have three options for making TV adjustments:

-1) Make software image adjustments by using the image assistant tool provided from [Image > Image Adjustment] menu option.
+ 1. Make software image adjustments by using the image assistant tool provided from [Image > Image Adjustment] menu option.
-|2) Make image adjustments by using the (commonly hidden) service menu offered by many TV models.
+ 2. Make image adjustments by using the (commonly hidden) service menu offered by many TV models.
 You can find out how to open your TV's service menu by searching in internet.
-|3) Make physical adjustments to your TV (Warning - High Voltage).
+ 3. Make physical adjustments to your TV (Warning - High Voltage).
 In many cases, applying some minor adjustments to the TV's yoke can fix many common issues.

 9. What romsets are used by the different arcade emulators?